wedding-planner-app/wedding-planner/README.md

 ## Concept

-This platform will leverage a full stack web application that will allow `planning` and `management` of a client’s wedding.
+This platform is a full stack web application that will allow a wedding planner to `plan` and `manage` a client’s wedding.
 Weddings are significant events in people's lives and as such, couples are often willing to spend considerable amount of money to ensure that their weddings are well-organized.
-Wedding Planner allows you to keep all of your guests, invitations, and more in one place.
+The Wedding Planner application allows the user to keep all guests, invitations, venue information, and more in one place.

 #### Actions Diagram